Skip to content

 Our brands provide a range of plant-based products offering more choice to help consumers adopt healthier and more sustainable diets.

-Multiple studies show (Opens in a pop-up window ) that eating more protein from plant sources and less from animal sources is key to building sustainable diets that are good for people and the planet.
+Multiple studies show that eating more protein from plant sources and less from animal sources is key to building sustainable diets that are good for people and the planet.
 We know that changing eating habits can be challenging.
 Our aim is to help people adopt more plant-forward diets by providing consumers with plant-based options that align with their tastes and eating habits.
-We also support the transition to healthier and more sustainable eating patterns by investing in research to increase our understanding (Opens in a pop-up window ) of behaviour change as well as consumers’ needs and motivations.
+We also support the transition to healthier and more sustainable eating patterns by investing in research to increase our understanding of behaviour change as well as consumers’ needs and motivations.

-Read more about our nutrition philosophy and approach (Opens in a pop-up window ).
+Read more about our nutrition philosophy and approach.

 €1.5 billion of sales per annum from plant-based products in categories whose products are traditionally using animal-derived ingredients by 2025.

-We’ve been recognised for our efforts by the FAIRR Initiative (Opens in a pop-up window ), a collaborative investor network that raises awareness of the environmental, social and governance (ESG) risks and opportunities in the global food sector.
-It named Unilever as the leader in its 2022 benchmark (Opens in a pop-up window ) of companies that are using protein diversification to drive growth and build climate-aligned portfolios.
+We’ve been recognised for our efforts by the FAIRR Initiative, a collaborative investor network that raises awareness of the environmental, social and governance (ESG) risks and opportunities in the global food sector.
+It named Unilever as the leader in its 2022 benchmark of companies that are using protein diversification to drive growth and build climate-aligned portfolios.
+We continue to maintain a close collaboration with the FAIRR Initiative.

 Innovating to increase consumer choice

-We’re working towards our goal, for all categories in scope.
-We’re extending existing product ranges to include options that do not use animal-derived ingredients and innovating new plant-based foods.
+We’re working towards our goal across all categories in scope, by extending existing product ranges to include options that do not use animal-derived ingredients and by innovating new plant-based foods.

 Ice cream without the dairy